 return expected === v1;

 This is timing-attack-vulnerable.
 A === comparison short-circuits at the first mismatched character, leaking timing information that lets attackers brute-force the signature one byte at a time.
+The mitigation pattern is documented in the OWASP Cryptographic Storage Cheat Sheet and the Node.js crypto.timingSafeEqual docs.

 Use timingSafeEqual (Node), hash_equals (PHP), hmac.compare_digest (Python), or your language's constant-time-compare equivalent.